Frances Ashton Remembers

 The teachers would bring the girls, providing I would be responsible for them.
 I showed the girls the way to use their arms and legs in the breast stroke method.

 I had each pupil wear a specially designed canvas belt, buckled at the back, with a rope attached to the front.
 The girl would them swim towards me as I took up the slack in the rope.
-This proved a very successful method of teaching them to swim because of the firmness of the belt, and the sight of the rope in the hands of the teach produced in the pupil’s mind a feeling of security and safety from drowning.
+This proved a very successful method of teaching them to swim because of the firmness of the belt, and the sight of the rope in the hands of the teacher produced in the pupil’s mind a feeling of security and safety from drowning.
 The girls from the schools came to the baths for many years and there were never any accidents during that time.

 Ladies were admitted during the classes of the schoolgirls, but at no other time.
 That was until “Continental” bathing was introduced by my father.
 This type of bathing meant that a man was not admitted unless accompanied by a woman.
 This bathing was only allowed at night.